eastriverlee/LLM.swift/README.md

 > this is a minimal SwiftUI example that i did use for testing. mistral 7B based model is working on iPad Air 5th gen(Q5_K_M) and iPhone 12 mini(Q2_K).
 > however, generally speaking, for mobile devices, 3B >= parameter models are recommended. check this [benchmark](https://github.com/ggerganov/llama.cpp/discussions/4508) for more details.

-### init with from model file that you bundled in your project
+### init with a model file that you bundled in your project
 ```swift
 import SwiftUI
 import LLM